How To Stop Feeling Sorry For Yourself And Overcome Negative Thoughts

 Engage in self-care

 Self-care can be a significant part of breaking the cycle of self-pity.
 Ensure you take care of your physical and emotional well-being by engaging in activities that bring you joy and relaxation.
-This could include exercise, meditation, and spending time with friends and family.
-By actively taking care of your comprehensive health, you can ensure that cycles of self-pity stemming from unmet physical and emotional needs are less frequent or even stop happening altogether.
+Some ways you can practice self-care include:

 Seeking support from others can be another valuable way to break the cycle of self-pity.
-Talking to a trusted friend or family relative, or seeking the help of a mental health professional, could help you process your feelings and provide you with the support and encouragement you need to overcome self-pity.
+Talking to a trusted friend or family member, or seeking the help of a mental health professional, could help you process your feelings and provide you with the support and encouragement you need to overcome self-pity.

 Try to remember that breaking the cycle of self-pity is a process that takes time and effort.
 Be patient with yourself, and don't be discouraged if you occasionally slip back into feelings of self-pity.
 Keep practicing the above steps and concentrate on taking small, incremental steps toward a more satisfying life.